elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 ---

-### Explain, the function and syntax of the Object.keys method?
+### Explain the function and syntax of the Object.keys method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Object.keys() method returns an array of a given object's own enumerable property names, iterated in the same order that a normal loop would.
+  <div><strong>Interview Response:</strong> The Object.keys() function produces an array containing the names of a given object's enumerable properties, iterated in the same manner as a regular loop.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />